akhwasim/luna/README.md

 Every developer has used the same kind of terminal for thirty years.
 It executes what you type and forgets everything the moment you close it.

-Luna is what a terminal would look like if it was designed today — with persistent memory, safety by default, and intelligence that accumulates over time rather than resetting every session.
+Luna is what a terminal would look like if it was designed today — with persistent memory, safety by default, pattern recognition, and intelligence that accumulates over time rather than resetting every session.

 ---

 ## Building in Public

-Every decision, every mistake, every breakthrough — documented on X as it happens.
+Every decision, every mistake, every breakthrough is documented on X as it happens.

 *→ [@Wasim Akhtar](https://x.com/akhwasim)*